tanishk-07/Portfolio/README.md

 * **Background Music:** Includes background music with an easy-to-use toggle button to enhance the user experience.
 * **Detailed Skills Section:** A categorized grid layout showcasing technical skills, including languages, frameworks, and tools.
 * **Horizontally Scrolling Projects:** A unique, side-scrolling container to display project cards.
-* **Fully Responsive:** A mobile-first design that ensures the portfolio looks and works great on all devices, from desktops to smartphones.

 ---